rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/README.md

 * [`flatMap` and for-comprehension on `Option`](option-flatmap.md)
 * [for-comprehension on `List`](list-for-comprehensions.md)
 * [`Try`](try.md) - *introducting the `Try` type as **the** way of handling errors in a functional way*
+* [other collections](other-collections.md) - *conversion between Java and Scala collections and some more operators*